Super-Spin Chains for 6D SCFTs: Integrability for Long Quivers

 This is precisely the same value as that of the $\mathfrak{sl}(2)$ Casimir, see equation \eqref{sl2-Casimir}, and shows that we can embed every $\mathfrak{sl}(2)$ highest weight states into the appropriate superconformal multiplet $A[0,\ell-2,0]^{j=0}$, and the Hamiltonian must be (up to a possible shift defining the ground state energy) of the form given in equation \eqref{sl2-hamiltonian}.

 We therefore infer that the operator mixing for long 6D quivers can be extended from the R-symmetry sector to the rest of the superconformal symmetry.
-Precisely because this extension from $\mathfrak{su}(2)_R$ to $\mathfrak{osp}(6,2|1)$ via $\mathfrak{sl}(2)$ is unique, we have established integrability across the entire super-spin chain.
+Much as in the original derivation of integrability in $\mathcal{N}=4$ super-Yang--Mills theory, which used the derivative sector to extend integrability to the complete superconformal algebra \cite{Beisert:2003jj}, here we used that since the extension of $\mathfrak{su}(2)_R$ to $\mathfrak{osp}(6,2|2)$ via $\mathfrak{sl}(2)$ is unique, the one-loop anomalous dimension of a given superconformal multiplet is fixed by that of the appropriate derivative state.
+Since the $\mathfrak{sl}(2)$ and $\mathfrak{osp}(6,2|1)$ Casimir eigenvalues are the same up to an appropriate shift, the harmonic properties of the Hamiltonian in the derivative sector therefore apply to any state, which establishes integrability across the entire super-spin chain.